Is there a rivalry between the tennis player and squash player in your life? Which racquet sport is superior?

 Squash has different set of rules and movements to learn.
 You’ll have a learning curve if you’ve been playing tennis for a while.
 Trying something a little different is a fun change of pace that can help you with tennis over the long haul.

-If nothing else, play a few games and hijack the tactics used in squash to make moves on the tennis court that may bamboozle your opponents.
+If nothing else, play a few games and hijack the tactics used in squash to make moves on the tennis court that may shock your opponents.